Have you served our country in any branch of the armed forces?

 - No Need For PMI: You won’t be forced to buy Private Mortgage Insurance with VA loans.
 Normally any financing over 80% attracts mandatory PMI so you can avoid this extra expense

 - Less Stringent Lending Criteria: The government backing of a Veteran Affairs loan means the bank assume less of a risk.
 As a result, you’ll find more lenient lending guidelines in place.
-If active service has led to a blemished credit history or diminished savings, VA loans get you back in the driving seat so you can get the home you want then now and work on rebuilding your credit over time
+If active service has led to a blemished credit history or diminished savings, a VA loan may get you back in the driving seat so you can get the home you want now.

-- VA Loans Are Reusable: As long as you pay off your VA loan, you’ll be able to use your entitlement repeatedly even if you’ve lost a home to foreclosure.
+- VA Loan Benefit is Reusable: As long as you pay off your VA loan, you’ll be able to use your entitlement repeatedly even if you’ve lost a home to foreclosure.

 - No Prepayment Penalty: Sometimes, life treats you well and you might want to make some extra payments on your mortgage.
 Chipping away at the loan with overpayments can shave off thousands of dollars in interest over the years.
 With VA loans, you won’t be penalized for prepayment.